chipuha/StockMarket/README.md

 #Simple Moving Average

-What an SMA tells you: trends but does not predict future prices
+What an SMA tells you: trends but does not predict future prices.
 Strength: This confirms past trends.
 Weakness: Does not predict future.
 Sensitive to the time you average over.
 Possible improvements: